-Also present were Mark Silversmith, Secretary of NYCLDC, who served as secretary of the meeting, and Meredith Jones, General Counsel, an Executive Vice President and Secretary of New York City Economic Development Corporation ("NYCEDC").
+Mr. Mahdavi chaired the meeting.
+Also present were Mark Silversmith, Secretary of NYCLDC, who served as secretary of the duly constituted meeting, at which a quorum was present, Fred D'Ascoli, President of NYCLDC, Spencer Hobson, an Executive Vice President and Treasurer of NYCLDC, Amy Chan, Assistant Treasurer of NYCLDC, Susan Goldfinger, a Senior Vice President of New York City Economic Development Corporation ("NYCEDC"), Byung Lee, a Vice President of NYCEDC, Douglas Land, a Senior Associate of NYCEDC, and Jaan Kangur, a Senior Paralegal of NYCEDC.
+The meeting was called to order at 2:10 p.m.
 (Attached hereto as Attachment 1 is a definition sheet that contains the definitions of certain frequently used terms contained in the Exhibits attached hereto.)

-1. Approval of the Minutes of the September 30, 2015 Meeting of the Board of Directors
+1. Approval of the Minutes of the October 9, 2020 Regular Meeting of the Board of Directors

-There were no questions or comments with respect to the minutes of the September 30, 2015 Board of Directors meeting, as submitted.
+There were no questions or comments with respect to the minutes of the October 9, 2020 Board of Directors meeting, as submitted.
 A motion to approve such minutes, as submitted, was made, seconded and unanimously adopted.